4TUResearchData/soss/README.md

 This project aims to: (1) extract and link scientific software metadata from package files in a RDF KG and (2) recreate the software artefacts to compare with FAIR Maturity Evaluation services.

-## Planning

-- Add descriptors on existing RDF data model (reusing existing ontologies)
-- Annotate the software deposits in the 4TUResearchData
-- converting data to RDF and
-- Use either Shape validators or SPARQL queries
-- Integrate into FAIR evaluator

 ## Overview of the methodology:

 From a collection of software projects on 4TU, it produces reproducible sets of software artefacts and compare with FAIR evaluator